daknis1/Daknis.IO/README.md

 # Daknis.IO

-These are wrappers around the .NET Standard libraries to provide interfaces that are useful for abstractions and testing.
+Wrappers around the .NET Standard libraries to provide interfaces that are useful for abstractions and testing.

 ## Installing